dobrek/generator-angular/readme.md

 * [tecnotree-angular:view](#view)

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
-The app generator also optionally installs Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).

 Example:
 ```bash